popolo-project/popolo-spec/specs/post.md

 <h1 id="standard-reuse">2.
 Standard reuse</h1>

-Briefly, the [survey of existing specifications](/appendices/survey.html) concludes that only the [Organization ontology](http://www.w3.org/TR/vocab-org/) offers a sufficiently rich model for describing organizational structure.
+Briefly, the [survey of existing specifications](/appendices/survey.html) concludes that:

+* Only the [Organization ontology](http://www.w3.org/TR/vocab-org/) offers a sufficiently rich model for describing organizational structure.
+* No vocabulary has properties for dates of creation and dates of elimination.

 ## 2.1.
 Changes to data model